Koshare Indian Museum and Dancers

-The Koshare Indian Museum is a registered site of the Colorado Historical Society in La Junta, Colorado.
+The Koshare Indian Museum is an art and scouting museum in La Junta, Colorado.
 The building, located on the Otero Junior College campus, is a tri-level museum with an attached kiva that is built with the largest self-supporting log roof in the world.
 The building was built in 1949.

 The museum features works of Pueblo and Plains tribal members.

 The museum also facilitates Boy Scouts traveling to Philmont Ranch by providing museum discounts, as well as hostel stays for visiting Boy Scout troops.

 For decades, Native American response to the Koshare dance performances has been negative based upon cultural appropriation of indigenous cultures as a form of racial discrimination.

 Koshare Indian Dancers

 Koshare Indian Dancers are members of Boy Scout Troop 232 in the Rocky Mountain Council of the Boy Scouts of America, located in La Junta, Colorado.
 They have been performing their interpretations of Native American dance since 1933.

 In addition to participating in regular Scouting activities, such as camping, merit badge projects, and community service, Koshares create a dance outfit, including leatherwork and beading, based upon their own historical research.
 They travel around the country and perform traditional Plains and Pueblo Native American ceremonial dances.
 They also perform 50–60 Summer and Winter Ceremonial shows, annually, at their kiva located at the Koshare Indian Museum in La Junta.
 The Koshares have performed in 47 states.
-After being closed in 2019 due to Covid-19, the dance performances will resume in August, 2021 with capacity limited to about half of the prior 350.